-- The number of community ECB cases in NHS Dumfries and Galloway was markedly higher than the average within Scotland in 2020 Q2.
-This needs to be looked at further. - The number of healthcare associated SAB cases in NHS Ayrshire and Arran was markedly higher than average within the board in 2020 Q2 compared to the past three years.
-This needs to be looked at further.
+The number of community ECB cases in NHS Ayrshire & Arran was markedly higher than the average within Scotland in 2021 Q1.
+This needs to be looked at further as per the exception reporting process.
+Table 1 shows NHS boards' position (above or below average) for each healthcare infection in 2021 Q1.
+The number of community ECB cases in NHS Ayrshire & Arran was markedly higher than the average within Scotland in 2021 Q1.

-NHS boards' position (above or below average) for each healthcare infection
+Table 1: NHS boards' position (above or below average) for each healthcare infection